top of page

 • Budget: Costs for indoor pools vary widely based on size, features, materials, and technology.
 Establish a clear budget early in the planning process.

-Types of pool lighting available in the UK market
+Types of swimming pool lighting available in the UK market

-LED lights are the gold standard for modern pool lighting due to their energy efficiency, long lifespan, and powerful, uniform illumination.
+LED pool lights are the gold standard for modern swimming pool lighting due to their energy efficiency, long lifespan, and powerful, uniform illumination.

 • Energy-efficient: They consume significantly less energy than traditional halogen bulbs.